Benign Breast Conditions

 Specialising in Woman's Health

-The purpose of the screening is to identify early changes in the physiology of the breasts that could point to the development of general or local disease, benign or malignant.
+The purpose of the screening is to identify changes in the physiology of the breasts that could point to the development of general or local disease, benign or malignant.

 The majority of symptoms in the breasts are benign, but can cause women a lot of concern.
 Breast Thermography can help identify those benign activities.